 Lawns: Water lawns to a depth of 6”.
 Set mower higher in shady areas to promote dense turf.

 Shrubs and Trees: Mulch bare soil in beds to conserve moisture.
 Pull mulch 3” away from trunks to prevent damage to the vascular system.
 Water deeply to encourage deep root systems.
-Fertilize shrubs and trees with an organic fertilizer such as MicroLife 6-2-4, including Crape Myrtles which are blooming heavily right now and could use the extra nutrients.
+Fertilize shrubs and trees with an organic fertilizer such as MicroLife 6-2-4, including Crape Myrtles, which are blooming heavily right now, and could use the extra nutrients.

 Annuals: Outdoor container plants need daily watering.
 Remove saucers from beneath pots and water over and over again, until soil is well saturated.
 Blooming plants will benefit from an application of fertilizer.
 Be sure to water the plant the night before you fertilize if using non-organic nitrogen to avoid root burn.
 I like to use NutriStar ‘ColorStar’ time-release fertilizer for my flowering plants.
 Water it in after application.